XKCP/XKCP/usage-example.md

 </details>

-### SANSE mode (Authenticated Encryption)
+### Kravatte-SANSE authenticated encryption

-Like SANE, SANE is an authenticated encryption scheme supporting sessions, the tag for the message n authenticates the full history of the session up to that point, i.e. the messages 1, 2, ..., n. <br>
+Like SANE, SANE is an authenticated encryption scheme supporting sessions, the tag for the message _n_ authenticates the full history of the session up to that point, i.e. the messages 1, 2, ..., _n_.

-However, SANSE is a nonce-misuse resistant version of SANE, and doesn't require the user to provide a nonce.
+However, SANSE is a nonce-misuse resistant version of SANE.
 Instead, it uses a nonce internally, and the user only needs to provide a key.

+Equal plaintext-associated data pairs can still be detected from equal ciphertexts, so it is best to make sure the associated data is unique per session.
-For better security, a user can include a nonce in the metadata of the first message.
+For instance, a user can include a nonce in the associated data of the first message of the session.

 <!-- TODO: clarify more about nonce misuse resistant of SANSE? -->